Slack vs Microsoft Teams in 2026: An Honest Comparison

 | Background blur/effects | Limited | Yes (extensive) |

-Slack Huddles are designed for spontaneous, informal conversations — like walking over to someone's desk.
-They're not meant for client presentations, all-hands meetings, or recorded sessions.
+Slack Huddles are designed for spontaneous, informal conversations -- like walking over to someone's desk.
+They now include AI-generated notes on paid plans (someone in the huddle must enable them), but there's no video recording, no scheduled meetings, and no large-event capability.
 If video calling is a significant part of your workflow, you'll need Zoom, Google Meet, or another tool alongside Slack.
 Teams handles everything natively.
-The April 2026 licensing update moved advanced webinar features (up to 3,000 interactive + 10,000 view-only participants) into core Teams Enterprise licenses.

 AI features

-This is where the 2025 pricing changes made the biggest difference.
+This is where the 2025 pricing changes made the biggest practical difference.

-- New AI-powered Slackbot agent (Business+, rolling out 2026) — a personal AI that uses your messages, files, channels, and connected tools
+- Business+ plan: Everything in Pro, plus AI-powered recaps, translations, workflow generation, and Slackbot -- a personal AI agent that uses your messages, files, channels, and connected tools to provide role-specific answers

-Copilot is more powerful — it works across the entire Office suite, not just messaging.
-But at $30/user/mo, a 50-person team pays $18,000/year for AI on top of their Teams license.
-Slack bundles comparable messaging AI at no extra cost.
-The key question: do you need AI in Word and Excel, or just in chat?
+Copilot is more powerful in scope -- it works across the entire Office suite, not just messaging.
+But the cost gap is stark.
+A 50-person team pays $0 extra for Slack AI on any paid plan.
+The same team pays $10,800-18,000/year extra for Copilot.
+The key question: do you need AI in Word, Excel, and PowerPoint, or primarily in chat and search?

 Integrations